marksalpeter/sugar/README.md

 		log(&Struct{Field: "1"}, &Struct{Field: "2"}, &Struct{Field: "3"})

 		nestedLogger := sugar.NewLogger()
-		nestedLogger.Log("finally, its possible to nest logs by creating a new logger") log(nestedLogger)
+		nestedLogger.Log("it is also possible to nest logs by creating a new logger") log(nestedLogger)

+		log("and for the grand finally, interface comparisons are built in to the logger as well") nestedLogger = sugar.NewLogger()
+		if !nestedLogger.Compare(&Struct{Field: "this field does not"}, &Struct{Field: "equal this one"}) {
+			log(nestedLogger)
+		}

 		return true
 	})